ritesh-kapoor/review-board-idea-plugin/README.md

 * Click on plus icon at top of second pane -> IntelliJ IDEA Plugin SDK
 * Browse to home of IntelliJ IDEA 15
 * It should be named 'IDEA-IU-XXXX'
-* Open Module Settings
-* In depedencies add git4idea and svn4idea from lib directory and set scope as "provided"
+* Open Libraries and create libraries for git4idea and svn4idea
+    * These will be found in \<IDEA dir\>/plugins/(git4idea|svn4idea)/lib/
+    * You can add them to the module on creation
 * Click ok